YigitKeser/Data-Extractor/README.md

 ## Overview

 Data Extractor is a tool designed to receive a question in English as input and return an Excel file containing the requested information extracted from a dataset.
-It utilizes OpenAI's language model to interpret the question and extract relevant data from a provided `.numbers` file.
+It utilizes OpenAI's language model to interpret the question and extract relevant data from a provided `.csv` file.

 ## Example